xxmark10xx/react-cc-nestedprops-lab/README.md

 **The layout and styling of the markup is left up to your discretion.**

-1. Add a `students` state value to the `<App>` component and initialize it with the following array of "student" data:
+1. Add a `students` value to the `<App>` component and initialize it with the following array of "student" data:

 ```js
 [